aviral2552/poweruser-toolkit/README.md

-# poweruser-scripts
+# Poweruser Toolkit
-Collection of cross platform scripts intended to be used by power users
+Collection of scripts for power users and system administrators